Reducing Estate Tax with an Irrevocable Life Insurance Trust (ILIT)

 Administering an ILIT

-When an ILIT holds a life insurance policy, premium payments must be managed.
-This typically involves making cash gifts to the ILIT, enabling it to cover these premiums.
+When an ILIT holds a life insurance policy, premium payments must be properly managed.
+This typically involves making cash gifts to the ILIT, enabling the ILIT to cover these premiums.
 While these cash transfers qualify as gifts for tax purposes, they may be exempt from gift tax if specific notices are provided to the trust beneficiaries.
+Accordingly, once established, an ILIT requires some ongoing administration.

-Once established, an ILIT does not require continuous administration until your death, apart from ensuring premium payments and adhering to notice requirements.
-It is crucial to avoid retaining any “incidents of ownership,” as defined by the Tax Code.
+It is also crucial to avoid retaining any “incidents of ownership,” as defined by the Tax Code.
 Such incidents include the ability to change beneficiaries or cancel the policy.
 Retaining any of these powers can lead to the inclusion of the life insurance policy in your estate, nullifying the ILIT’s protective benefits.
-Therefore, it is vital to structure both the trust document and life insurance policy to withstand IRS scrutiny.
+Therefore, it is vital to structure both the trust document and life insurance policy in accordance with IRS regulations.

 Ready to explore how an ILIT can enhance your estate plan?